John Stamos: The Beach Boys

-Stamos has occasionally performed in concert with The Beach Boys, dating back to 1985, typically playing drums and various other percussion instruments.
-In 1988, he appeared in their video for "Kokomo", in which he played both the conga drums and the steel drums.
+Stamos has occasionally performed in concert with the Beach Boys, dating back to 1985, typically playing drums and various other percussion instruments.
+In 1988, he appeared in their video for "Kokomo", in which he played conga drums and steel drums.
 In 1990, he played drums for them on the title track of the comedy Problem Child and also appeared in the song's music video.

 In 1992, he sang lead vocals on a new version of "Forever" for their album Summer in Paradise.
 The song was originally written and sung by Beach Boy Dennis Wilson and released in 1970.
 The song was also featured twice on Full House.
 The first was a recording sung at his character's wedding, while the second was a recording sung for his character's twin sons.
 The 1992 music video, titled "Forever by Jesse and the Rippers," featured Stamos predominantly.
 However, three of The Beach Boys members are briefly shown singing harmonies with Stamos: Carl Wilson, Bruce Johnston, and Mike Love.